Many Singaporeans have called for a minimum wage to be applied across all industries to ensure that all Singaporeans can earn a decent living wage.

 Furthermore, even without a legislated minimum wage, the cost of living is already increasing such as the recent water price hike and electricity tariff hike.
 Is it fair then that there are still families who are working hard, putting in the hours but do not have enough to cope with this change?

 According to the government’s Household Expenditure Survey, the average monthly household expenditure for the poorest 20% of households is $2,230.
 This means that even if both parents in a household are working but earning less than $1,000, it is still not enough to cover their expenses.

-As highlighted in the beginning of this entry, I cannot speak for other countries.
-However, I do feel that in the context of the Singapore labour market provides a strong case for the introduction of a statutory minimum wage of $1000.
+Based on the statistics and evidence above, I do feel that in the context of the Singapore labour market, there appears to be a strong case for the introduction of a statutory minimum wage of $1000.

 Of course, it would not be a silver bullet for all the problems faced by low wage workers.
 However, I feel that having a minimum wage in Singapore could be a nice complement to the existing Workfare Income Supplement (WIS) scheme.